gitmhd/QuickTodo/README.md

 # todo
-A lightweight extension that helps you to list your to-do while surfing the internet so you can track your works on the internet.
+A lightweight google-chrome extension that helps you to list your to-do while surfing the internet so you can track your works on the internet.